metabrainz/picard-docs/source/troubleshooting/missing_tags.rst

 **The file type does not support writing tags**

    Confirm that the file type that you are writing actually supports the tags that are to be written.
 For example, WAV files cannot be tagged due to the lack of a standard for doing so.
-Please see the :doc:`../config/options_tag_compatibility` section for additional information.